roberttrimble/CS480_Trimble/computer-graphics/PA3/README.md

-# PA2: Keyboard/mouse inputs
+# PA3: Moons

 ## General Notes
-PA2 builds upon PA1.
+PA3 builds upon PA2.
 In this project, specific keyboard and mouse inputs change the behavior of the "planet".
 This is done primarily through a switch statement to determine what button was pressed.
 Then if/else if statements to update the object accordingly.

 ## Building and Running
 This project was built and primarily tested on OSX 10.10.5.
-To run, go into the PA2 directory, and enter the following commands.
+To run, go into the PA3 directory, and enter the following commands.

 ```bash